 An insurer shouldn't ask you to remove a tree unless they believe it will cause damage, but if you disagree it's always a good idea to enter into a dialogue and come to an agreement.

 Be aware that many policies carry an increased excess for subsidence claims.

-When Gocompare.com looked at 328 home insurance policies listed on the matrix of independent financial researcher Defaqto on 10 September, 2014, it found that the majority of policies (316) had a subsidence excess of between £501 and £1,000.
+We checked 386 buildings insurance policies on Defaqto on 3 April 2019 and found that the majority of policies (97%) had a subsidence excess of between £501 and £1,000.

 Although your insurer should cover your initial tree root damage or subsidence claim, insuring a property in future with a history of this type of claim can be difficult.

 While you should still find cover your choice is likely to be more restrictive and the policy more expensive.